-Due to the sequential nature of the Engineering Sciences curriculum, and the possibilities for developing modified majors with other departments, all engineering students benefit greatly from planning ahead.
+Due to the sequential nature of the engineering sciences curriculum, and the possibilities for developing modified majors with other departments, all engineering students benefit greatly from planning ahead.

-Planning for the AB + BE
+Planning for the AB+BE

-All students are encouraged to meet with faculty advisors as early as possible to plan their course of study, particularly if they are interested in pursuing the Bachelor of Engineering (BE) degree along with the AB and/or if they are also interested in also pursuing a Masters in Engineering Management (MEM) or a higher degree.
-Prospective BE students should use the BE Program Plan spreadsheet, available on ThayerExpress (express.thayer.dartmouth.edu) to better understand degree requirements and to plan with their advisors their course of study.
+All students are encouraged to meet with faculty advisors as early as possible to plan their course of study, particularly if they are interested in pursuing the BE degree along with the AB and/or if they are also interested in pursuing a Master of Engineering Management (MEM) or a higher degree.
+Prospective BE students should use the BE Program Plan spreadsheet, available on ThayerExpress (express. thayer.dartmouth.edu) to better understand degree requirements and to plan with their advisors their course of study.

-Planning for the AB + BE + MEM
+Planning for the AB+BE+MEM

-Early planning allows students interested in pursuing both the BE and Master of Engineering Management (MEM) to complete the AB, BE, MEM program in six years.
+Early planning allows AB students interested in pursuing both the BE and Master of Engineering Management (MEM) to complete the AB+BE+MEM program in six years.
 Delaying planning until after the start of the BE program will likely lengthen the completion time for the MEM degree.
 Students may apply for admission to the MEM program while enrolled as an undergraduate at Dartmouth.